Create an app

 - Click Launch to open your app in a new window.

 - Test your app.
-For example, review and test your splash screen.
+For example, review and test your introduction panel.
 Click features on the map to display pop-ups.
 Zoom and pan the map, use the Bookmarks tool to zoom to the locations of interest, and click the Default map view button to return to the default extent of the map.

 Now that you've configured and tested your app, you're ready to share it with your business partners.
 You'll also fill in a few details on the item page.